Course

 The curriculum will help you understand the rapid growth of the Internet of Medical Things (IoMT) and medical devices within the healthcare industry.
 You will explore the associated risks, including operational impacts and patient safety concerns, when these devices are not correctly patched, isolated, configured, and managed.
 The course will provide you with the opportunity to delve into the evolving landscape of cybersecurity tools to help healthcare leaders manage risks arising from unpatched legacy devices and IoT/OT environments.

 You will study developing methodologies to improve visibility into healthcare organizations’ asset attack surfaces, prioritizing vulnerabilities for patching, identifying gaps in security controls, and enhancing regulatory compliance.
-A hands-on lab component will allow you to work directly with an AI-driven asset intelligence platform.
+Demonstrations of current medical device security detection technologies will allow you to work on selecting AI-driven asset intelligence platforms in your organization.

 LEARNING OUTCOMES